akifpathan/healthcare/README.md

 npm install
 ```

+- Install `metamask`, setup account

 - Deploy the smart contracts on Etherium or Polygon network and copy the contract address

+- Set network on `metamask` to the network where you deployed you smart contracts .
+Might need to enable test networks in settings.

 - Create a `.env` file in project root like the following and put your admin and contract addresses (without quotes)